bazelbuild/rules_python/docs/py_console_script_binary.md

 )
 ```

-Or for more advanced setups you can also specify extra dependencies and the exact script name you want to call.
+Or for more advanced setups you can also specify extra dependencies and the
+exact script name you want to call.
+It is useful for tools like flake8, pylint,
+pytest, which have plugin discovery methods and discover dependencies from the
+PyPI packages available in the PYTHONPATH.
 ```starlark
 load("@rules_python//python/entry_points:py_console_script_binary.bzl", "py_console_script_binary")